Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 3. Can family members be included?

-4. What happens after the investment period?
+4. What happens after the gift payment?

 5. Is there a quick path to citizenship?